matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 That `ml` tag at the end of the malware identifier means that Windows Defender used machine learning to classify the patterns it observed in the file as malicious.
 This is a good way of leveraging machine learning to help defend against security threats, and Windows Defender has been doing this for many years, but this alludes to the problem I mentioned:
 - How do we verify that Windows Defender is classifying this file properly?
+- How can we interpret the results of the detection beyond the tag in order to better mitigate future similar threats?